Analysis of covariance: Increase power

 If this value is larger than a critical value, we conclude that there is a significant difference between groups.
 Unexplained variance includes error variance (e.g., individual differences), as well as the influence of other factors.
 Therefore, the influence of CVs is grouped in the denominator.
 When we control for the effect of CVs on the DV, we remove it from the denominator making F larger, thereby increasing our power to find a significant effect if one exists at all.

 Adjusting preexisting differences

 Another use of ANCOVA is to adjust for preexisting differences in nonequivalent (intact) groups.
 This controversial application aims at correcting for initial group differences (prior to group assignment) that exists on DV among several intact groups.
 In this situation, participants cannot be made equal through random assignment, so CVs are used to adjust scores and make participants more similar than without the CV.
 However, even with the use of covariates, there are no statistical techniques that can equate unequal groups.
-Furthermore, the CV may be so intimately related to the IV that removing the variance on the DV associated with the CV would remove considerable variance on the DV, rendering the results meaningless.
+Furthermore, the CV may be so intimately related to the categorical IV that removing the variance on the DV associated with the CV would remove considerable variance on the DV, rendering the results meaningless.